projrequiem/requiem/README.md

 # Requiem

-- `query_server`: Relating to the query server
+- `query_server`: Relating to the query server used in simulation evaluation
-- 'train': Contains scripts for Requiem including data collection, surrogate training, spoofer training
+- `train`: Contains scripts for Requiem including data collection, surrogate training, spoofer training
+- `hardware`: Contains files needed to replicate Requiem in hardware

 # Setup Specification